juji-io/datalevin/doc/query.md

 # Datalevin Query Engine

-Datalevin has an advanced Datalog query engine that handles complex queries on large data sets with ease.
+Datalevin has an advanced query engine that handles complex queries on large data sets with ease.

 ## Motivation